Minimum half a day of 3 learning hours

 All materials and equipment must be of a suitable quality and quantity for candidates to achieve learning outcomes, and must comply with relevant legislation.

 The class size and candidate/instructor ratio must allow training to be delivered in a safe manner and enable candidates to achieve the learning outcomes.

-This standard is considered to contain 51 per cent or more practical training.
+This standard is considered to contain 51 per cent or more theoretical training.

 Quality assurance against this standard will require initial approval of the training organisation and their content mapped to the standard.

 CITB will also conduct an approval intervention, either desk-based or centre visit, to ensure the training organisation can meet the requirements of the training standard.

 Approved training organisations (ATOs) will be required to present information on records of training and assessment upon request to CITB for desk based analysis.
 They will also be visited annually by the CITB quality assurance team.